About the Defence Science Centre Collaborative Research Grant

 Submitting your Application

-All applications to DSC are to be made via the DSC Collaborative Research Grant Application scanned and sent by email to email@example.com, no other way of submission will be accepted.
+All applications to DSC are to be made via the DSC Collaborative Research Grant Application sent by email to firstname.lastname@example.org.
+No other way of submission will be accepted.

 Closing and Timeframes